 Accessibility at FIT

-Electronic information technology (EIT) accessibility removes barriers to content delivered digitally—on websites, in apps, in emails, etc.
+Electronic information technology (EIT) accessibility removes barriers to content delivered online—on websites, in apps, in emails, etc.

 Accessibility focuses on all users, including those who use assistive technology, such as screen readers.
-It extends to users who have hearing impairment, cognitive impairment, motor impairment, and other kinds of disabilities.
+It extends to users who have physical, sensory, and/or cognitive disabilities.

 Bookmark and check this page often!
 More information and resources will be added as they become available.